 Private lending meets that need for borrowers.

-When speed is critical to capitalise on an opportunity or to address a challenge, short term finance can make sense.
-With flexible terms and competitive rates, this solution can give borrowers a quick decision, quick settlement and an easy application process.
+When speed is critical to capitalise on an opportunity or to address a challenge, short-term finance makes sense.
+With flexible terms and competitive rates, this solution can give borrowers a quick decision, quick settlement, and an easy application process.

 After an initial in-house assessment, we will let you know the likelihood of your proposal being funded.
-With loan offers generally available within 24 hours.
+With loan offers often available within 24 hours.

 - don’t need to provide us with all of your business financials